RudyMontoo/ML/5_project_two_expense_management/README.md

 # Expense Management System

-This project pgit statusis an expense management system that consists of a Streamlit frontend application and a FastAPI backend server.
+This project pggit statusis an expense management system that consists of a Streamlit frontend application and a FastAPI backend server.

 ## Project Structure